 What are the secrets of media training?
 How do you prep a CEO, a celebrity or author for a tough interview?

-Former award-winning network journalist Jim Cameron has been a media consultant for hundreds of corporate and public relations clients, preparing their clients for media interview for print and broadcast.
+Award-winning former network journalist Jim Cameron has been a media consultant for hundreds of corporate and public relations clients, preparing their clients for media interview for print and broadcast.

-Says Cameron: “Like the time I was training a cattle farmer, only to discover we were being spied on my animal rights activists.
+Says Jim: “Like the time I was training a cattle farmer, only to discover we were being spied on my animal rights activists.
 Or the media tricks I learned from a Connecticut governor dealing with impatient TV reporters.
 I even confess the biggest mistake I ever made giving an interview, getting caught on the record saying words I still regret.”